Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 This will produce a Dasharo binary placed in `build/x86/nitropad-nv41/dasharo-nitropad-nv41-*.rom`.

-## Transition from Dasharo UEFI to Heads variant
+## Switching from Dasharo UEFI to Heads

 To change firmware branches from UEFI to Heads, because of how different the two firmware types are, it's required to disable some security measures before